-D.C. area awaits biggest snowstorm in two years; snowfall starts Sunday, lasting into the week
+D.C. area awaits biggest snowstorm in two years; snowfall starts Sunday, possibly lasting to Tuesday

 Chance of at least 12 inches: 10 percent

 The storm promises to produce the most snow in Washington since at least Feb.
-20, 2019 when 2.6 inches fell, and could even outperform the storm on Jan.
-12 to 14 that same year, which laid down 10.3 inches.
+20, 2019 when 2.6 inches fell, and could even outperform the Jan.
+12 to 14 storm of that year, which laid down 10.3 inches.
 If ingredients align perfectly for snowfall with this storm, that more significant amount could be topped.

 However, it is unlikely the storm will rival the January 2016 blizzard, the biggest snowstorm of the past decade, which unloaded 15 to 30 inches across the area.

-The map below, from the National Weather Service (below), shows expected snowfall through Sunday at 7 p.m. (but does not include predicted amounts after that).
+The map below, from the National Weather Service (below), shows expected snowfall through 7 p.m.
+Sunday.
 We think it’s a reasonable assessment at this point, and will issue our own snow map later today.

 Storm impacts